TMnd/central-hub/README.md

 - Created a REST API to manage grocery products.

 ## 🔜 TODO
-###  🧩 Angular Frontend
-- Transition the project to NX to take advantage of **Module Federation** for future use cases.
 ### 🧬 Quarkus API
 - Integrate **Keycloak** to provide advanced authorization capabilities and role management.